Dr Chong Li

 I am leading the Microwave and THz Electronics (MaTE) Group and interested in:

-- metrology for antennas and propagation; and
+- Metrology for antennas and propagation and on-wafer measurements.

 Summer students, final year/MSc project students, self-funded/government-funded PhD students are welcome to my group.
 Please contact me if you have any brilliant ideas about any of the above listed topic(s) or something else.